 United States Flagged Vessels

-The American Queen and the American Empress have been designed and built in the United States.
+The American Queen, American Empress and American Duchess have been designed and built in the United States.
 As U.S. Flagged Vessels, this status means that we also protect you with the highest standards for safety and health, including regular inspections and certifications by the United States Coast Guard, The United States Public Health Service, and the Federal Communications Commission.
 The vessels are American owned and operated.
-As U.S. Flagged Vessels, the American Queen and the American Empress are capable of operating unique itineraries not possible on foreign-owned or foreign-built vessels.
+As U.S. Flagged Vessels, the American Queen, American Empress and American Duchess are capable of operating unique itineraries not possible on foreign-owned or foreign-built vessels.

 Can be used toward onboard purchases not covered in the cruise fare, like shore excursions, spa treatments and boutique purchases.
 Onboard Credit is non-refundable, non-transferable, has no cash value and may not be used to pay gratuities.
 Any unused portion of an Onboard Credit is forfeited, if not used, at the end of the voyage.

-Smoking is permitted only in designated outside areas aboard the American Queen and American Empress.
+Smoking is permitted only in designated outside areas aboard the American Queen, American Empress and American Duchess.
 All interiors of the vessels including all cabins, staterooms, dining rooms and lounges are strictly non-smoking.

-Breakfast and lunch are open seating on both vessels.
-There are two seating times for dinner aboard both the American Queen and the American Empress.
+The American Queen and American Empress offer open-seating for breakfast and lunch; there are two seating times for dinner.
 To make a seating request, please call your Travel Agent, group leader, or our Reservations Department at your earliest convenience after making a reservation.
 We will make every effort to honor your request; however, actual seating assignments are not guaranteed and can only be confirmed at time of departure.
+The American Duchess offers single-seating for breakfast, lunch and dinner.

-Gambling is not available or permitted on the American Queen or the American Empress.
+Gambling is not available or permitted on the American Queen, American Empress or American Duchess.

 Only designated service animals are permitted onboard.
 You must notify American Queen Steamboat Company in advance of departure if you plan to bring along a service animal because of a disability.